motion/orbit/notes/next-nate.md

 GO TO PROD / DEV TASKS

-- [ ] FastRefresh once Webpack plugin is ready for both our own stack + the individual apps.
 - [ ] Webpack 5 will be instrumental in more easily going to production, check if its ready for integration as its picked up some steam.
 - [ ] React Window is being re-written again by bvaughn, there are bugs in it currently, an afternoon to revisit and see if we can upgrade to that version